Author

 Christopher Boan is the lead writer at BetArizona.com after covering sports and sports betting in Arizona for more than seven years, including stops at ArizonaSports.com, the Tucson Weekly and the Green Valley News.

-Arizona wideout Tetairoa McMillan - who was a star across Arizona sports betting the last couple years for the Wildcats, - is headed to NFL Draft in two months.
+Arizona wideout Tetairoa McMillan - who was a star across Arizona sports betting the last couple years for the Wildcats - is headed to the NFL later this month.

 With that in mind, BetArizona.com developed odds projecting what NFL team will draft McMillan in April.